IanConvy/tetris-in-postgresql/walkthrough.md

 $$;
 ```

-While a bit verbose, this function operates in a simple manner by first sampling a random number uniformly between 0 and 7, and then returning a piece name based on which two integers it lies most tighlty between.
+While a bit verbose, this function operates in a simple manner by first sampling a random number uniformly between 0 and 7, and then returning a piece name based on which two integers it lies most tightly between.
 Once the piece has been selected, `prepare_next` stores its name in the `piece_log` table (which is the table's only purpose) and then displays its shape to the player by calling the `print_piece` function.
 The code for this function is given below:

 ```python